xenify-io/litepaper/README.md

 ## ◽️ Are there different ways to participate with Xenify?
 - Yes, there are several ways to participate with Xenify, including:

-  - Engaging in direct burns of XEN or USDy to acquire XNF.
+  - Engaging in direct burns of vXEN or vUSDy to acquire XNF.
   - Purchasing a Phoenix Ape NFT to unlock amplified burns.
   - Contributing to the protocol's growth through community initiatives.
   - Staking XNF tokens to earn native chain rewards such as ETH, BNB and MATIC.